filiph/game_benchmarks/README.md

 Here are a few characteristics of 2D games (and especially _casual_ 2D games) that seem relevant for benchmarking:

 - There's always movement.
 Almost no game screen is fully static.
-- Backgrounds are artistic, which almost always translates to large bitmap image files being shown.
+- Backgrounds are artistic, which almost always translates to a large bitmap image file being shown.
-- There's music.
-Which means that sizeable audio files need to be bundled with the game, and one needs to be loaded on start.
+- There's music, which means that sizeable audio files need to be bundled with the game, and one needs to be loaded at start.
 - Many subgenres (but not all) track a significant number of entities and update them every frame.
 - There's almost always an overlay with some UI elements.
 - Casual games try to start as soon as possible (in contrast with many hardcore games, which are meant for focused, uninterrupted play sessions, and can therefore take their time on startup).